 - Paralysis, weakness, or sensation changes due to loss of nerve function

 Meningocele repair (also known as myelomeningocele repair) is surgery to repair birth defects of the spine and spinal membranes.
 Meningocele and myelomeningocele are types of spina bifida.

 For both meningoceles and myelomeningoceles, the surgeon will close the opening in the back.

-If the myelomeningocele is not covered by skin or a membrane when your child is born, surgery will happen within 24 to 48 hours after birth to prevent infection.
+If the myelomeningocele is not covered by skin or a membrane when your child is born, surgery will be done within 24 to 48 hours after birth.
+This is to prevent infection.

 Your child should not be exposed to latex before, during, and after surgery.
-Many of these children have very bad allergies to latex.
+Many children with this condition have very bad allergies to latex.

 Why the Procedure Is Performed

 Repair of a meningocele or myelomeningocele is needed to prevent infection and further injury to the child's spinal cord and nerves.
 Surgery cannot correct the defects in the spinal cord or nerves.